-In 2015-16, Brucato was a postdoctoral fellow at the Center For Humanistic Inquiry at Amherst College.
-There, he continued research from his dissertation on the mediated visibility of racialized police violence.
-While at Amherst College, he published in Media & Communication and Surveillance & Society.
-The latter article won the 2015 Early Career Researcher award from the Surveillance Studies Network.
+In 2015-16, I was a postdoctoral fellow at the Center For Humanistic Inquiry at Amherst College.
+There, I continued research from my dissertation on the mediated visibility of racialized police violence.
+While at Amherst College, I published in Media & Communication and Surveillance & Society.
+The latter article won the 2016 Early Career Researcher award from the Surveillance Studies Network.

-Brucato finished his PhD in Science and Technology Studies (STS) at Rensselaer Polytechnic Institute (RPI) in August 2015.
-His dissertation is titled “Watching Police Violence: Negotiating the Politics of Visibility.”
-His doctoral committee was chaired by Langdon Winner, who examined the dissertation along with members Nancy D. Campbell and Mike Fortun, and outside members David Murakami-Wood and June Deery.
-In 2013 and 2014, Brucato was a researcher in the National Science Foundation (NSF) Smart Lighting Engineering Research Center.
-While at RPI, he published in Humanity & Society, Anarchist Studies, and Theoria: A Journal of Social and Political Theory, as well as chapters in The Surveillance Industrial Complex: A Political-Economy of Surveillance (Routledge, 2013) and Policing The Campus (Peter Lang Books, 2013).
+I finished my PhD in Science and Technology Studies (STS) at Rensselaer Polytechnic Institute (RPI) in August 2015.
+My dissertation is titled “Watching Police Violence: Negotiating the Politics of Visibility.”
+Langdon Winner chaired my doctoral committee and examined the dissertation along with members Nancy D. Campbell and Mike Fortun, and outside members David Murakami-Wood (Sociology, Queen’s University, Canada) and June Deery (Media & Communication, RPI).
+In 2013 and 2014, I was a researcher in the National Science Foundation (NSF) Smart Lighting Engineering Research Center.
+While at RPI, I published in Humanity & Society, Anarchist Studies, and Theoria: A Journal of Social and Political Theory, as well as chapters in The Surveillance Industrial Complex: A Political-Economy of Surveillance (Routledge, 2013) and Policing The Campus (Peter Lang Books, 2013).

-Prior to his doctoral studies, Brucato earned a MA in Sociology at Northern Arizona University, where he also acted as the coordinator for the Laboratory for Applied Social Research.
-He earned an interdisciplinary Bachelor’s degree from the Honor’s College at Kent State University, with minors in Women’s Studies and Sociology, and extensive coursework in Pan-African Studies.
+Prior to my doctoral studies, I earned a MA in Sociology at Northern Arizona University, where I also acted as the coordinator for the Laboratory for Applied Social Research.
+I earned an interdisciplinary Bachelor’s degree from the Honor’s College at Kent State University, with minors in Women’s Studies and Sociology, and extensive coursework in Pan-African Studies.

-Brucato is on the editorial board of Criminological Encounters and on the advisory board of Anarchist Developments in Cultural Studies.
-He has reviewed a number of proposals for grants and books, and many more articles for journals.
+I serve on the editorial board of Criminological Encounters and on the advisory board of Anarchist Developments in Cultural Studies.